 Pico is geologically the youngest of the Azores islands, giving its landscape a grittier feel at times.
 Against this backdrop, you’ll see many houses painted in a traditional style—black outlines against chalk-white walls, accented with fiery red doors and window frames.

 But Pico is also typified by its many vineyards, green hilly landscapes perfect for hiking, and many outdoor adventures.
-Pico can easily keep you busy for days.
+Pico can easily keep you busy for many days.
+Here are some of the best things to do on Pico Island!

 Climb Mount Pico